CEI-lab/ece3400-2018/TA_signup.md

 5. Everyone needs to help give the final grades on December 5th

 6. If you'd like to give a lecture, let Kirstin know at least two weeks in advance.
 Note that this takes considerable effort and preparation time, but looks great on your CV.
-Lecture topics can be sensors and signal processing, feedback control, mechanical prototyping, wired communication, wireless communication, or FPGA coding.
+Lecture topics can be sensors and signal processing, feedback control, mechanical prototyping, PCB design, wired communication, wireless communication, or FPGA coding.

 ### List of TA's